-- Transforming Glasgow: focus on transforming services to be more efficient and to make best use of our resources to resolve issues early, so that we can prevent crisis situations occurring. - Community Planning Partnership and Thriving Places: local partnership working across agencies and stakeholders to agree a shared plan to target specific areas of Glasgow identified as having consistent levels of inequality, in terms of child poverty, health and employment, relative to other parts of the city. - The significant leadership and partnership working that is demonstrated by Education Services, Glasgow City Health and Social Care Partnership, Community Planning, Police Scotland, Scottish Children Reporters' Administration, the third sector organisations and the community itself.
-This integrated plan seeks to promote a new partnership with parents, carers, families, young people and children.
-We endeavour to strengthen the community assets and community capital and to shift the health and social care outcomes, for not only our most vulnerable citizens and communities but for all children and young people.
+- Transforming Glasgow: focus on transforming services to be more efficient and to make best use of our resources to resolve issues early, so that we can prevent crisis situations occurring. - Community Planning Partnership and Thriving Places: local partnership working across agencies and stakeholders to agree a shared plan to target specific areas of Glasgow identified as having consistent levels of inequality, in terms of child poverty, health and employment, relative to other parts of the city. - The significant leadership and partnership working that is demonstrated by Education Services, the Health and Social Care Partnership, Community Planning, the Police, Scottish Children Reporters' Administration, the third sector and the community itself.
+The integrated plan seeks to promote a new partnership with parents, carers, families, young people and children.
+The plan endeavours to strengthen the community assets and community capital and to shift the health and social care outcomes, for not only our most vulnerable citizens and communities but for all children and young people.

 - Working within the national framework of Getting it Right for Every Child (GIRFEC) we have forged good partnership relationships and working practices that are proven to work for children, young people and families.
 Our purpose is to ensure that every intervention contributes strongly to breaking the cycle of poverty, deprivation, poor life chances and poor outcomes.
-Our mission is to get it right for every child and we aim to act with every child's best interest at the heart of all that we do. - The implementation of the Children and Young People (Scotland) Act 2014, including developing the early intervention and prevention model around the Named Person, the significant changes to Corporate Parenting, Continuing Care and After Care. - Responding to the improvement recommendations as detailed in the CareInspectorate children services joint inspection report. - This change is being undertaken collaboratively to improve outcomes for children and families, despite the significant financial challenges being confronted by local authorities, the NHS and third sector organisations.
-However, through this austerity has come an opportunity to reflect and take stock of what we are doing to transform how we care and support children, young people and families in the City.
+Our mission is to get it right for every child and we aim to act with every child's best interest at the heart of all that we do. - The implementation of the Children and Young People (Scotland) Act 2014, including developing the early intervention and prevention model around the Named Person, the significant changes to Corporate Parenting, Continuing Care and After Care - Responding to the potential recommendations from the recent Care Inspectorate inspection of children's services in the City.

+• This change is being undertaken collaboratively to improve outcomes for children and families, despite the significant financial challenges being confronted by local authorities, the NHS and third sector organisations.
+However, through this austerity has come the opportunity to take stock of what we are doing.